axel-kah/cargo-dist/book/src/installers/shell.md

 In an ideal world all of these caveats improve (except for maybe relying on tar/unzip/curl/wget, that's kinda fundamental).

+## Run installer in isolated environments

+If your environment is isolated from the internet but you do have a mirror of GitHub at your disposal, you can set `INSTALLER_BASE_URL` to your mirrors URL and the installer will use it to download the release artifacts.

 ## Adding things to PATH